Smalik1203/Classbridge-v1/README.md

 # Classbridge

-A modern learning management interface built with React, TypeScript and Tailwind CSS.
+A modern learning management interface built with React and Tailwind CSS.

 ## Prerequisites
 - Node.js >= 18